-Till Backslope Savannas are within the red areas on the map (Figure 1).
-These sites formed till parent material and can be found on hillslopes on uplands.
-Typically these sites are located down slope from loess ecological sites.
-Soils are typically Mollisols, or Mollic Hapludalfs characterized by dark colored surfaces high in organic matter and have no rooting restrictions.
-Plant communities consist of mostly grasses and few forbs, shrubs, and trees.
+Loamy Footslope Savannas are within the red areas on the map (Figure 1).
+These sites formed in loamy local colluvium material and can be found on alluvial fans on uplands.
+Typically these sites are located down slope from loess and till ecological sites.
+Soils are typically Mollisols or Mollic Hapludalfs, characterized by deep, dark colored surfaces high in organic matter due to the accumulation of high organic soils deposited from areas upslope.
+These soils have no rooting restrictions.
+Plant communities consist of mostly grasses and few forbs, trees, and shrubs.